-This title came out of a conversation when all of the Financial Bloggers got together.
+This title came out of a conversation when all the Financial Bloggers got together.
 Michael James discussed how an “Investment Advisor” from a well-known firm convinced a loved one over the age of 70 to take out a loan to purchase investment vehicles.
 This kind of dangerous investment advice worries me a great deal.

 There was much discussion about how slimy that was, and Rob Carrick (I believe) then turned the phrase,

 How many folks have loved ones (or worse themselves) that have fallen victim to this kind of “investment skullduggery”?

 Before I get my standard tsunami of “Margin Investing is a Perfectly Valid Investment Strategy,” it might be for you.
 Still, it is not for someone on a fixed income that is over the age of 60 (possibly 50, but let’s not rehash that for now).

-I cannot comprehend how anyone could give this advice (I am willing to listen to arguments where it might be plausible to have a 70+ year old take out a loan to buy Mutual Funds, but I don’t think there are any cogent reasons), and sleep at night.
+I cannot comprehend how anyone could give this advice (I am willing to listen to arguments where it might be plausible to have a 70+-year-old take out a loan to buy Mutual Funds, but I don’t think there are any convincing reasons), and sleep at night.

 I guess the question I have for you, good reader, is whether this is commonplace?
 Have you heard of this, or is this an isolated incident?